 Shop at Aldi or Costco for staples like milk, eggs, rice, etc., generally lower.
 If you are on the east coast, check our BJ’s wholesale club.
 You can grab a discount Costco membership here.
 Grab a discount BJ’s membership here.

 If you have a large family, make your lunch to take with you or invest in some Tupperware containers.
 From Scratch-Cooking at home is cheaper than going out to eat.

 If you are in the kitchen, cooking for a family of four, just by making one less meal each week can save $40-$60 a month.
 The more you cook from scratch at home, the less processed foods and pre-packaged items your family will eat.
 Check out this post of food to make instead of buy.

 Buy in bulk.
 When purchasing groceries, buy items that will last a while, such as flour or dry goods, in larger quantities to save money on your grocery bill every week.
 Shopping at Costco and BJs is a great way to save on bulk pantry staples.

 Also, buy sale items in bulk when possible to save on the per-unit cost.
 If you’re at a store with coupons, don’t buy anything that isn’t on sale unless it’s an item your family needs and will use before it expires.

 Grab a Sam’s, Costco, or BJ’s membership deal here.

-–Evaluate your grocery list before heading out the door and make sure you’re packing only what’s on it.
+Before heading out the door grab that grocery list and stick to it.
+Make sure you’re packing only what’s on it in your cart.
 Don’t be tempted by flashy sale signs.
 Instead, check out this post on tips to make a money-saving list.

 Saving money on groceries doesn’t have to be a chore.
 If you like the idea of healthier eating but don’t have time or inclination to cook from scratch every day, try these ten tips for saving more and buying less.
 You’ll save both time and money!